opulo-inc/hardware.cafe/_handbook/certs/start.md

 ---

-**Disclaimer**: Nothing on this website should be considered legal advice.
-You should always consult with a lawyer and a certification house in regards to the tests you are legally required to complete.
-Everything on this site should be considered anecdotal advice, and has no guarantee of being factually correct.

 ## Overview

 Getting certification is one of the most daunting parts of shipping a hardware product and it's easy to rapidly go from zero to overwhelming!
 It typically costs a tremendous amount of money per round of testing, with it being reported that [approximately 50% of products fail their first time](https://emcfastpass.com/ce-mark-guide-electronics/).